Theodeus/tuna/README.md

 Check the wiki: https://github.com/Theodeus/tuna/wiki

-Or a bare-bones example: http://codepen.io/Theodeus/pen/WbmXgV?editors=0010
+Or a live example: http://codepen.io/Theodeus/pen/oxKjmy?editors=0010

 In the wild
 ===